Verismo (literature)

 Verismo (realism), from vero, 'true') was an Italian literary movement which peaked between approximately 1875 and the early 1900s.
 Sicilian writers Giovanni Verga, Luigi Capuana and Federico De Roberto were its main exponents.
 Capuana published the novel Giacinta, generally regarded as the "manifesto" of Italian verismo.
 Unlike French naturalism, which was based on positivistic ideals, Verga and Capuana rejected claims of the scientific nature and social usefulness of the movement.
 D. H. Lawrence was influenced by Italian verismo, and translated several of Verga's works into English.

 Description

 Origin

-Literary verismo was begun between around 1875 and 1895 by a group of writers – mostly novelists and playwrights.
+Literary verismo was begun around 1875 and 1895 by a group of writers – mostly novelists and playwrights.
 It did not constitute a formal school, but it was still based on specific principles.
 Its birth was influenced by a positivist climate which put absolute faith in science, empiricism and research and which developed from 1830 until the end of the 19th century.
 It was also clearly based on naturalism, a literary movement which spread in France in the mid-19th century.
 Naturalist writers included Émile Zola and Guy de Maupassant; for them, literature should objectively portray society and humanity like a photograph, strictly representing even the humblest social class in even its most unpleasant aspects, with the authors analysing real modern life like scientists.